morgan91-bit/TwitterBotResearch/README.md

 The anticipated benefits to society are a reduction in online harassment.

-8. <b>VOLUNTARY PARTICIPATION </b>
+8.<b>VOLUNTARY PARTICIPATION </b>

   Your participation in this research is completely voluntary.

   You do not have to participate.
 You may quit at any time without any penalty to you.

- 9. <b>PRIVACY AND CONFIDENTIALITY</b>
+  9.<b>PRIVACY AND CONFIDENTIALITY</b>

 Your name (i.e., your social media name account name) will not be given to anyone other than the research team.
 All information collected from you or about you is for the 	 sole purpose of this research study and will be kept confidential to the fullest extent allowed by law.
 In very rare circumstances specially authorized university or 		government officials may be given access to our research records for purposes of protecting your rights and welfare.
 We will only store your account name in the event 	that you do not want to be contacted again in the future.

 10.<b>PERSONAL DATA</b>